jlecomte/ascom-telescope-cover-v2/README.md

 Then, you can connect to the device, and all the standard controls should appear, allowing you to test and use your device.
 Enjoy!

 ![NINA Screenshot 2](images/NINA-screenshot-2.png)

+## Known Issues

+### Device Access Synchronization

+I made sure that access to the serial port was synchronized, thereby preventing a second serial command from being sent if the reply to the first one has not yet been received.
+However, that code only works in multi-threaded applications.
+It will not work as expected if the same device is used by two different applications (i.e., processes) as they will each have their own instance of the ASCOM driver, and therefore their own locking object.
+Indeed, I opted to use the tried-and-true approach of implementing ASCOM drivers (output as a Class Library).
+Switching to a local COM server would have allowed me to resolve this relatively minor issue, but it seemed overkill for my use case.

+## Ideas For Improvements

+* Add a physical button (or several buttons) to manually control the device could be a relatively simple enhancement.
+* Leverage a small embedded LiPo battery and use BLE for communication, thereby completely removing the need for a USB cable.
+* Make the 3D model more scalable so that it can be easily adapted to various telescopes.

+**Note:** These are just ideas for you, in case you would like to challenge yourself.
+I am not planning to implement any of these ideas.